 We are delighted that you are interested in Sacred Heart Catholic Primary school.
 We are proud of our school and work hard to ensure we maintain our high standards of attainment and achievements.
 We are fully committed to offering all pupils a broad and balanced curriculum and we experience high levels of success.
 Our pupils reach their potential and grow secure in the knowledge of their faith and become confident learners.
 As a catholic school we work in partnership with children, parents, governors, staff and with our church, Sacred Heart Baguley.

 Choosing the right school for your child is one of the most important decisions you will make for your child.
 We are here to help you through this process.
 Detailed here you will find out how to apply for a place at Sacred Heart Catholic Primary School.
 In order to fully appreciate the high standards that we have and the opportunities that we offer, we invite all prospective parents to visit the school and meet our wonderful children and staff.
-Unfortunately, due to Covid-19 restrictions in place at this time, no open days or school tours can be arranged until further notice.

 We are first and foremost a Catholic school and we aim to nurture our children in the teachings of Jesus